 One of the major jewelry trends for Summer 2015 is statement earrings!
 This season, bigger is better, and it’s all about finding (or making) earrings that really add something to an outfit.
 Dangle earrings are actually quite simple to make, and the creative possibilities are endless depending on the beads and findings you choose.

-Here’s what you need to get started on your own pair of statement earrings.
+Here’s what you need to get started on a pair of statement earrings.

 - A pair of ear wires